Linear Strands of Initial Ideals of Determinantal Facet Ideals: Abstract

 \section{Abstract}

-A determinantal facet ideal (DFI) is an ideal $J_\Delta$ generated by maximal minors of a generic matrix parametrized by an associated simplicial complex $\Delta$.
-In this paper, we construct an explicit linear strand for the initial ideal with respect to any diagonal term order $<$ of an arbitrary DFI.
-In particular, we show that if $\Delta$ has no \emph{1-nonfaces}, then the Betti numbers of the linear strand of $J_\Delta$ and its initial ideal coincide.
-We apply this result to prove a conjecture of Ene, Herzog, and Hibi on Betti numbers of closed binomial edge ideals in the case that the associated graph has at most $2$ maximal cliques.
-More generally, we show that the linear strand of the initial ideal (with respect to $<$) of \emph{any} DFI is supported on a polyhedral cell complex obtained as an induced subcomplex of the \emph{complex of boxes}, introduced by Nagel and Reiner.
+We construct an explicit linear strand for the initial ideal of any determinantal facet ideal (DFI) with respect to any diagonal term order.
+We show that if the clique complex of $\Delta$ has no \emph{1-nonfaces} larger than a certain cardinality, then the Betti numbers of the linear strand of $J_\Delta$ and its initial ideal coincide.
+This confirms a conjecture of Ene--Herzog--Hibi for closed graphs with at most $2$ maximal cliques.
+Additionally, we show that the linear strand of the initial ideal of any DFI is supported on an induced subcomplex of the complex of boxes introduced by Nagel--Reiner.